 The Development Process Flowchart provides a general overview of the steps involved with constructing a new building for a proposed business.
 As shown in the flowchart, applicants will need to secure planning approvals for one or more of the following applications:

-Design Review - Required for all new construction; application to review the site layout, architectural elevations and landscape plans of a project
+Design Review (PDF) - Required for all new construction; application to review the site layout, architectural elevations and landscape plans of a project

 Conditional Use Permit (PDF) - Required if the business is a use that is only conditionally permitted within the proposed zoning district; and